2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-In addition, **you can fix a tweet on your Twitter profile that you want to make particularly visible**.
+In addition, **you can pin a tweet on your Twitter profile that you want to make particularly visible**.

 ![immagine](assets/fr/25.webp)

-Also note that it is possible on both phone and computer to be logged in to two Twitter accounts at the same time.
-This can be very convenient so that you don't have to login/logout between your personal and community accounts; just as it can backfire if you accidentally post a photo of yourself in costume with the community account...
+Also, note that it is possible to be logged in to two Twitter accounts simultaneously on both phone and computer.
+This can be very convenient, as it eliminates the need to log in and out between your personal and community accounts.
+However, it can also backfire if you accidentally post a photo of yourself in costume using the community account...
 Be careful, then!

 Finally, although your "@Bitcoin[CITY]" username is unique and now belongs to you, it may be wise to create "@Bitcoin_[CITY]", "@[CITY]Bitcoin", or "@[CITY]_Bitcoin" accounts in advance to **make sure no one attempts to duplicate your identity**.
 It is indeed better to anticipate!